erlerobot/erle_gitbook_rover/assembly/base_plate_assembly.md

 ![base](../img/assembly_img/a_base.jpg)

-The following steps consist on screwing the base plat to the front+rear+side structure we have.
+The following steps consist on screwing the base plate to the front+rear+side structure we have.

 At this point the rover should look like this: